-In this digital age, many people turn to the internet for guidance.
-Fitness blogs are a hugely popular source of information.
-As a fitness business owner, you can learn a thing or two from the way some of the best fitness blogs package their content and engage with the reader.
-In this article, we take a look at some key blogging statistics, what makes a successful fitness blog, and 12 fitness blogs you need to follow right now.
+In this digital age, there’s no better place than the internet for finding the answers you need.
+Fitness apps, videos, and influencers can be a great source of information, but there’s one resource which can be a massive help: fitness blogs.
+If you’re a fitness business owner, you can learn a thing or two from the way some of the best fitness blogs package their content and engage with the reader.
+In this article, we’ll take a look at some key blogging statistics, what makes a successful fitness blog, and 12 fitness blogs you need to follow right now.

 Fresh Blogging Statistics You Need to Know

-Before we jump into some key faces in the fitness blogging world, let’s break down some of the latest blogging statistics.
+Before we jump into some key influencers in the fitness blogging world, let’s break down some of the latest blogging statistics.
 It feels like blogging as a form of content marketing has been around for a while.
-But it has evolved over time with many fitness bloggers using their platform to grow their business and leverage their audience base.
+It went through a brief moment out of favor, but it’s making a serious comeback.

 Over Half of Online Traffic Comes from Organic Search